 The clarity that journaling gives you helps you to focus fully on your goals again.
 It is therefore also worthwhile to write about how you are currently doing.
 Keep directing your attention to what you want to achieve.

 Write down what you did today and how good it felt to get one step closer to the finish line.
 This is incredibly motivating.
 It also helps you figure out exactly what you need to do to move forward and what's holding you back.

 Have you ever asked yourself how well you know yourself?
 "Inside and out, of course!" is probably your answer.
 But is that really true?
 Self-knowledge isn't something you gain overnight.
 This is a process in which journaling supports you.

 Your regular notes make it easier for you to really dig into yourself and understand what actually makes up your personality and define your values.
 Self-reflection is the key word.
 It drives your personal growth.

-An important aspect of this is that you write down your emotions without holding back.
+An important aspect here is that you write down your emotions without holding back.
 Then it will be easier for you to look at them objectively.
-In this way, you can also find out whether you often worry unnecessarily or fuel unfounded fears.
-Journaling helps you to understand your feelings better and to become more balanced inside.
+In this way, you can also find out whether, for example, you often worry unnecessarily or make unfounded Fears stoke your energy.
+With journaling, you'll learn to keep your feelings to better understand and thus become more balanced internally.